kmorris01/Data-Visualization-/README.md

 #Summary--
 Creating charts/graphs to show visually the impacts of the Titanic Disaster.
 The charts/graphs will show number of survivals based on classes, age groups & sex.
-In exploring the data I found that Females and Upper Class had a higher survival rate, compared to males and lower class.
+The data showed that Females and Upper Class had a higher survival rate, compared to males and lower class.
 I had known this already before the visualizations, however it proved in.
 The interesting thing I found was that more survivals came from the Embarked location of Southhampton compared to the other locations.
 The Females had a much higher chance of survival than the males did.
 The data also showed alot of families were aboard the Titanic.
 You will see this in the Parents/Children and Siblings/Spouse Charts.

 #Design--Data Visualization--dimple.js
 I will be using dimple.js to display the charts.